ehsanmolaei991/ehsanmolaei991/README.md

 ##### Hi there
-# I AM Ehsan Molaei 👋
+# I Am Ehsan Molaei 👋

-A Front-End Developer, I studied computer science.
+As a Front-End Engineer, I studied computer science.
 I have +5 years of work experience, I have built web and mobile apps with good performance and clean UI by React and Next.js framework and I'm passionate to challenge myself to implement hard UIs with smooth animations.

 - 🔭 I’m currently working as Frontend Developer on [Tafarda Studio](https://tafarda.studio/).
 - 🌱 I’m currently learning **Three.js** & **Framer Motion**.